JeffreyBenjaminBrown/hode/docs/ui.md

 `/add "alice | bob | chris"`

 Note that the query has been wrapped in quotation marks.
 Otherwise Hode would try, as usual, to interpret the `|` symbols to mean "or", and it would get confused.
-(If Hode enjoyed sarcasm, it might respond, "Which one do you want to add -- alice or bob or chris?")
+After running the above expression, your graph will contain the expression

+`"alice | bob | chris"`.

 #### Why that way is fragile